jeftegoes/AwsOverview/AWS CloudWatch.md

 - Event Bridge has the Schema Registry capability.
 - EventBridge has a different name to mark the new capabilities.
 - Over time, the CloudWatch Events name will be replaced with EventBridge.

+# 18. CloudWatch Evidently

+- Safely validate new features by serving them to a specified % of your users.
+- Reduce risk and identify unintended consequences.
+- Collect experiment data, analyze using stats, monitor performance.
+- Launches (= feature flags): enable and disable features for a subset of users.
+- Experiments (= A/B testing): compare multiple versions of the same feature.
+- Overrides: pre-define a variation for a specific user.
+- Store evaluation events in CloudWatch Logs or S3.